DontTrustVerifyOrg/gig-gossip/net/docker/local_runner/README.md

+# Requiements for local runner

+- docker
+- docker compose

+Setup tested on Linux, on Windows some of the commandline commands might need to be adjusted.
+Generally the services itself work the same on both platforms.

 # Environment setup on local machine

 Run bitcoin node